 Kristin Scott Thomas

 Mortensen burst onto the scene with his role as Aragorn in The Lord Of The Rings, where he slipped in and out of the Elvish tongue.
 It probably didn’t take him long to pick up Tolkien’s invented language — Mortensen is something of a global citizen.
-He holds dual American-Danish citizenship and speaks Danish, English and Spanish fluently, as well as being able to communicate in French, Italian, Norwegian and Swedish.
+He holds dual American-Danish citizenship and speaks Danish, English, French and Spanish fluently, as well as having some grasp of Italian, Catalan, Arabic, Norwegian and Swedish.
+He may very well be one of the most multilingual celebrities out there.

-She’s the only one on our list who’s no longer with us, but besides being an enduring icon of elegance, Hepburn was also something of a multilingual maestro.
+Besides being an enduring icon of elegance, Hepburn was also something of a maestro of multilingual celebrities.
 Hepburn had a very international background: she was born in Belgium to a mother of Dutch descent and a father of mixed Austrian-British descent.
 She was raised with English as her mother tongue and also learned Dutch while living in Holland.
-When the Nazis occupied Holland during the second world war she adopted the Dutch-sounding name Edda van Heemstra so as not to be conspicuously of English lineage.
+When the Nazis occupied Holland during World War II, she adopted the Dutch-sounding name Edda van Heemstra so as not to be conspicuously of English lineage.
 She also learned Spanish, French and Italian later in life.